-- 84-14 The General Assembly adopts Preliminary Position Papers on Homosexuality, The Value Of and Respect For Human Life, Capital Punishment, Abortion, and The Ordination of Women (Minutes, 4-38) See Acts 86-20 (p.
-197) and 87-21 (p.
-197).
+- 84-14 The General Assembly adopts Preliminary Position Papers on Homosexuality, The Value of and Respect for Human Life, Capital Punishment, Abortion, and The Ordination of Women (Minutes 4-38) See Acts 86-20 (p.
+222) and 87-21 (p.
+222).
 The 15th General Assembly (1995) rescinded its Preliminary Position Paper on Capital Punishment (Act 95-12, p.
-199); The 32nd General Assembly revised the Position Paper on Abortion (Act 12-01, p.
-204); and on the Value of and Respect for Human Life (Act 12-02 (p.
-204). - 86-08 The Task Force on Aging shall continue its work with the goal of implementing the following recommendations adopted by the Assembly: Short Range Goals: - 1.
-To encourage each presbytery to assign the study of a ministry to older adults to an appropriate committee.
+224); The 32nd General Assembly revised the Position Paper on Abortion (Act 12-01, p.
+229); and The Value of and Respect for Human Life (Act 12-02, p.
+229) - 86-08 The Task Force on Aging shall continue its work with the goal of implementing the following recommendations adopted by the Assembly:

+Short Range Goals:

-- 2. Produce and distribute resource material for the local church's use in developing ministries for older adults. - 3.
+- 1. To encourage each presbytery to assign the study of a ministry to older adults to an appropriate committee. - 2.
+Produce and distribute resource material for the local church's use in developing ministries for older adults. - 3.
 Provide consultation to Lifestyle Committees. - 4.
 Conduct workshops on aging to be held at General Assembly and presbytery meetings. - 5.
 Publish a quarterly newsletter.